deepin-community/ceph/doc/rados/operations/placement-groups.rst

 to OSDs of class `hdd` will each have optimal PG counts that depend on the number of those respective device types.

+In the case where a pool uses OSDs under two or more CRUSH roots, e.g., (shadow trees with both `ssd` and `hdd` devices), the autoscaler will issue a warning to the user in the manager log stating the name of the pool and the set of roots that overlap each other.
+The autoscaler will not scale any pools with overlapping roots because this can cause problems with the scaling process.
+We recommend making each pool belong to only one root (one OSD class) to get rid of the warning and ensure a successful scaling process.

+The autoscaler uses the `bulk` flag to determine which pool should start out with a full complement of PGs and only scales down when the usage ratio across the pool is not even.
+However, if the pool doesn't have the `bulk` flag, the pool will start out with minimal PGs and only when there is more usage in the pool.

+To create pool with `bulk` flag:

+.. prompt:: bash #

+   ceph osd pool create <pool-name> --bulk

+To set/unset `bulk` flag of existing pool:

+.. prompt:: bash #

+   ceph osd pool set <pool-name> bulk <true/false/1/0>

+To get `bulk` flag of existing pool:

+.. prompt:: bash #

+   ceph osd pool get <pool-name> bulk

 .. _specifying_pool_target_size: